 Salinas began working with Lenovo ten years before coming in-house and has witnessed its transformation and growth, including the company’s acquisitions of Motorola and IBM’s server business.
 Those experiences familiarized her with the company’s legal department and its overall objectives, but she is now in the process of getting to know a much wider array of internal processes, protocols, and products, as well as the individuals in many different business units.

 In addition to her own reading and researching, she says she is learning more about the company by doing a great deal of listening.
 “I’m very team focused and have made a specific effort to find time to meet one-on-one with as many people as possible,” Salinas points out.
-“Besides making sure they know they’ve been heard, it makes them feel like they’re part of something and creates a better, happier, and more productive environment.”
+“Beside making sure they know they’ve been heard, it makes them feel like they’re part of something and creates a better, happier, and more productive environment.”

 That kind of relationship-building extends beyond the legal team to her internal clients, as well.
 In addition to helping her fully understand their needs and priorities, her conversations provide an opportunity for her to show that she is a trusted advisor and resource, not a nay-saying lawyer who should be avoided.
 “I want potential clients to get to know me and what I have to offer, part of which is being very client-focused and working effectively to address their concerns,” she says.
 “They have to get to know me to invite me to the table, though, so building these relationships is a real priority.”

 To help illustrate her pragmatism, Salinas tells the story of a former global client that was concerned about compliance issues related to product labeling in the United States.
 One of her colleagues became very focused on potential liability and discussed the possibility of product recalls that could have cost tens of millions of dollars.
 Salinas, however, discovered that the fine for a product labeling infraction—if one actually existed—was no more than $30,000.
-For her, this demonstrates the importance of always maintaining proper perspective, fully investigating the root causes of any issue, and assessing what solutions are truly in the best interest of the business.
+For her, this demonstrates the importance of always maintaining a proper perspective, fully investigating the root causes of any issue, and assessing what solutions are truly in the best interest of the business.

 In addition to her responsibilities at Lenovo, Salinas has also recently become president of the Hispanic National Bar Association (HNBA).
 She has discovered that Lenovo’s diversity and inclusion practices are very much in line with her goals for the nonprofit.
 Not only have Latinos been Lenovo’s fastest growth executive group, she has found a culture of meritocracy that is often lacking in many private law firms.
-The company supports Hispanic employees and growing their careers at Lenovo through its HOLA, Employee Resource Group.
+The company supports Hispanic employees in growing their careers at Lenovo through its HOLA, Employee Resource Group.

 Salinas has happily agreed to speak at a number of related events for Lenovo and other organizations that will focus on young people.
 She grew up in a tough neighborhood in difficult family circumstances, but she had a significant mentor: Mr. Cannon, her fourth-grade teacher, who she says made a tremendous difference in her life.
 “Mr. Cannon changed everything by showing me that my environment didn’t have to define me,” she says.
 “Especially in the legal profession, there are many times when I don’t look like the rest of the people at the table.
 But with my new role and responsibilities, I can reassure kids that look like me of how much potential they have.
 It just takes one person to make a huge difference.”